2020 US OPEN – R1 preview + prediction: ???

 Embed from Getty Images

 The head-to-head record between the pair is split at 1 win apiece.
-Most recently it was Watson who won 6-2 6-4 in Wuhan.
+It was Watson who won their only recent encounter, a 6-3 4-6 6-4 victory on grass in Eastbourne last year.

 Embed from Getty Images